ncn-foreigners/NMAR/reference/el_survey.md

 - auxiliary_means:

-  Named numeric vector of population means for auxiliaries.
+  Named numeric vector of population means for auxiliary design columns.
+  Names must match the materialized \`model.matrix\` columns on the first RHS (after formula expansion), including factor indicators and transformed terms.
+The intercept is always excluded.

 - standardize: